 - Join at least one professional association aligned with your career interests.
 Attend the conferences, workshops, networking events sponsored by your association and talk to people!
 Ask questions, share ideas.
 Stay in contact.

 - Build a professional LinkedIn profile and join LinkedIn groups in your career field.
 Complete profiles are much more likely to be seen, fill out your profile completely.
-LinkedIn will show you if you are connected to someone through multiple.

 - See if there are professional FaceBook groups aligned with your interests.